ElektraInitiative/libelektra/doc/tutorials/crypto.md

 The options `sign/key` and `encrypt/key` can be combined together, resulting in configuration files, that are signed and encrypted.

+Mounting `test.ini` with signatures and encryption enabled can be done like this:

+	sudo kdb mount test.ini user/test fcrypt "sign/key=DDEBEF9EE2DC931701338212DAF635B17F230E8D,encrypt/key=DDEBEF9EE2DC931701338212DAF635B17F230E8D" ini

 ## Configuration Value Encryption/Decryption

-The compilation variants of the `crypto` plugin:
+The `crypto` plugin is actually a family of plugins and comes with three different providers:

-1. `crypto_gcrypt`,
+1. `crypto_gcrypt` using `libgcrypt`,
-2. `crypto_openssl`, and
+2. `crypto_openssl` using `libcrypto`, and
-3. `crypto_botan`
+3. `crypto_botan` using `Botan`.

+We recommend that you use `crypto_gcrypt` as it is the fastest variant.
+The variants of the `crypto` plugin work the same internally, but use a different crypto library for cryptographic operations.

-provide the option to encrypt and decrypt single configuration values (Keys) in a Keyset.
+The `crypto` plugins provide the option to encrypt and decrypt single configuration values (Keys) in a Keyset.
-`crypto` is using GPG for key-handling.
+GPG is required for the key-handling.

-Let's assume you want to store an encrypted password in `test.ini` but you do not want to encrypt the entire configuration file.
-You can use the `crypto` plugin to solve this problem.
-An example backend configuration is given as follows:
+To follow our example of an encrypted password in `test.ini`, we first mount the INI-file with the `crypto_gcrypt` plugin enabled, like this:

 	sudo kdb mount test.ini user/test crypto_gcrypt "crypto/key=DDEBEF9EE2DC931701338212DAF635B17F230E8D" base64 ini